Iredell County reports second death related to coronavirus; statewide cases top 5,000

 Females accounted for 51% of the cases.

-There are 418 people currently hospitalized in the state with the disease, up from 313 on Sunday.
+There are 418 people currently hospitalized in the state with the disease, up from 313 Sunday.

 The state updates reported COVID-19 cases daily.